 Back To Top

-As a CIE volunteer, you will help make new students feel welcome and comfortable in their new environment.
+As a CIE Orientation Volunteer, you will be responsible for making new international and exchange students feel welcome and comfortable.
 You may be the first friendly, smiling face a new student will encounter, which can set the right tone for the rest of that student's time at the University of Toronto.
-Volunteers greet students as they arrive, provide assistance and register them for our various Orientation and info sessions, activities and other programs.
-You might also lead an activity, walking tour or weekend trip and assist at the Orientation Week Welcome Reception.
+Volunteers greet students as they arrive at the CIE, answer questions, and provide information about our various orientation sessions, activities and other services.
+You might also lead an activity, neighbourhood walking tour or day trip to Niagara Falls and assist at the CIE Welcome Reception barbeque.

 Cultural/ Social Events Volunteering

 Volunteer recruitment for cultural and social events is ongoing throughout the year.
 Keep checking CIE's website for recruitment sessions or email Marco Adamovic for more information.

 - The ECP is designed for international students in credit courses at U of T who speak English as a second language.
 These are students who already have strong language skills, but would benefit from more conversation, writing or pronunciation practice.
 Classes are small and relaxed.
 The objectives are to enhance the participants’ understanding of Canadian culture and of life in Toronto and to get them more comfortable speaking, writing or pronouncing English.

 - ECP courses are ten weeks long.
 Students meet once a week for two hours with their facilitator.

 - There are three ECP sessions throughout the year: fall, winter and spring.
 Classes are normally scheduled to begin the week following the start of regular academic classes.

 Can I choose what days and times I want to volunteer?